Growth in groups: ideas and perspectives: Growth in linear algebraic groups

 Let us go back to the proof of Thm.~\ref{thm:bg}, which is a much more general statement, as it works for $A\subset \SL_2(\mathbb{Z})$ essentially arbitrary.
 (We recall that the only condition is that $\langle A\rangle$ be Zariski-dense in $\SL_2(\mathbb{Z})$; this is roughly what is necessary for $A \mo p$ to generate $\SL_2(\mathbb{Z}/p\mathbb{Z})$ in the first place.)

 Let us first sketch, as we promised, a proof of the weaker statement that $G_p$ has logarithmic diameter $O_A(\log |G|)$ with respect to $A_p$.
 Let us assume, for simplicity, that $A$ generates a free group, i.e., any two products $a_1 \dotsb a_k$, $a_1' \dotsb a_{k'}'$ of elements of $A\cup A^{-1}$ are distinct, unless they are equal for the trivial reason of having the same reduction (e.g., $x x^{-1} y z = y w^{-1} w z$, since both reduce to $y z$ purely formally).
-(The condition that $A$ generate is a free group is fulfilled both by (\ref{eq:hosen}) and by (\ref{eq:pantalon}); in general, it is justified because, by the Tits alternative, a subset $A\subset \SL_2(\mathbb{Z})$ generating a Zariski-dense group must contain elements generating a free group.)
+(The condition that $A$ generates a free group is fulfilled both by (\ref{eq:hosen}) and by (\ref{eq:pantalon}); in general, the argument works because, by the Tits alternative, a subset of $\SL_n$ generating a Zariski-dense group must contain a pair of elements generating a free group.
+For $n=2$, as we will soon see, the Tits alternative is easy to prove by the use of the free group $\Gamma(2)$.)